Monday, December 31, 2007

 When I was old enough to stay up late without a babysitter,

-to feel the cold photo of night press itself against the picture window, because I knew Godzilla would be there,
+the TV transfixed me: I would sit, afraid to let the blue glow fade, to feel the cold photo of night press itself against the picture window, because I knew Godzilla would be there,

 taken from the screen